DeonVisad/DeonVisad/README.md

 * 🌍  I'm based in North Carolina
 * 🖥️  See my portfolio at [DeonDavis.dev](http://deondavis.dev)
 * ✉️  You can contact me at [deondavisdev@gmail.com](mailto:deondavisdev@gmail.com)
-* 🧠  I'm learning everything JavaScript and tinkering with Firebase at the moment
+* 🧠  I'm always learning everything JavaScript and tinkering with Firebase at the moment
 * ⚡  Fun Fact: I hold a real estate license

 ### Skills